awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

         - nodejs12.x
 ```

 When you update your dependencies and deploy, AWS SAM creates a new version of the layer and updates the mapping\.
-If you deploy changes to your code without modifying your dependencies, AWS SAM skips the layer update, saving upload time\.

 ## Sample applications<a name="configuration-layers-samples"></a>